JuraszekL/OTC_Project/README.md

   - store encrypted password with all data needed do decrypt (as JSON object)
   - delete the password and all related data if needed

+  The same partition is used to store all alarms data.
+For that, the task do the following:

+  - create, restore, make backup  and check correctness of alarms files
+  - store all data in this file as JSON object, and load them to RAM

   The NVS partition is used to store OTC config.
 For that, the *SPIFFS_Task* is able to do the following:

   - create config structure in RAM and then copy stored values from NVS to the config